xmtrinidad/DigitalOcean-Walkthrough/README.md

 This is the default page generated from when you set-up your Droplet with the LAMP stack.
 This file can be edited in the same way that a local file that exist on your computer can be edited.
 To edit it, however, you need to connect to your server via Git Bash (Or whatever Terminal application you use on your computer) to access the HTML file.
 Here is where setting up your SSH key in the previous section will be of use:

-1. Open Git Bash and enter the following: ```ssh root@your.ip.address.here```
+1. Open Git Bash and enter the following: ```ssh root@your.ip.address```

     Because you set up an SSH Key pair, your private key will be used to identify you through the use of the public key that exist on your VPS.
 No login password is required.

 2. Once you have confirmed that you can login via SSH, you may want to disable the login via password option.
 The steps for doing so can be found at [Step Six](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets#step-six%E2%80%94lockdown-root-ssh-access-to-keys-only) from the DigitalOcean guide I linked to earlier

 Now that you are logged into your server, it is no different than being in a directory locally.
-Using the ```pwd`` command, you can see that by default you are at the /root location.
+Using the ```pwd``` command, you can see that by default you are at the /root location.
 The HTML file that displays the content on your website is located at **/var/www/html** and although you could navigate to this location and edit the HTML file with Vim, there is another option to make this process easier.

-## Connect via SFTP and WinSCP
+## Transfer files using SFTP

 Through the use of the Secure File Transfer Protocol (SFTP), files can be uploaded to your server using the same SSH process you use to connect to your server from the Terminal.